TobiasAhlers/DataModel-ORM/README.md

-# DataModel
+# DataModel ORM

-DataModel is a Python library that provides a fast and efficient way to interact with databases using Pydantic models.
+DataModel ORM is a Python library that provides a fast and efficient way to interact with databases using Pydantic models.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install DataModel.

-    pip install DataModel
+    pip install datamodel_orm

 ## Usage